gpereira305/gpereira305/README.md

 - 🔨 I’m currently working on ...
 Frontend projects
 - 👨‍💻  I’m currently learning ...
 JavaScript, TypeScript, React, NextJS and Node.JS
 - 👯 I’m looking to collaborate on ...
-Projetos com React, Next and Vue JS
+JavaScript, TypesScript, React, Next and Vue JS projects
 - 🤔 I’m looking for help with ...
 Learning a new programming language
 - 📫 How to reach me: ... giovanepereira.dev@gmail.com, (41)989019065 - Whatsapp
 - ❤️  My Passion ...
 Programming, Artificial Intelligence and Astronomy